So you want to talk about health care?

 We all know Doug Ford.
 We know what he’s all about.
 We know he knows which side his bread’s buttered.

 Nothing about Doug Ford’s time as an elected representative, 4 years as a Toronto city councillor and mayoral consigliere to his brother, the late Rob Ford, 4+ years as premier of the province, could lead any reasonable person to conclude that he has the best interests of Ontario residents at heart when it comes to health care.
 Not a single fucking thing.
 Zero.
 He remains in a court battle, trying to keep public sector workers’ – including nurses – wages capped.
 How many billions of dollars of Covid-relief funds is his government still sitting on, still unspent?
+Like Bill 124, ministerial mandate letters are tied up in the courts, these now sitting in front of the Supreme Court of Canada, in an effort not to make them public.
+So, we have no idea the plans the premier’s office has for the ministry of health.
+Willfully and intentionally so.

 And we’re just supposed to trust him on this?
 Maybe this time Doug Ford is fair dealing?
 After being caught on tape assuring a roomful of developer donors that if elected his government would open up parts of the Greenbelt for development.
 In immediate damage control, he then took to social media to tell us that he’d heard us and there would be no way, scouts’ honour, that he would open any part of the Greenbelt to be developed.
 Re-elected, he opened up the Greenbelt for development.